 The average American driver pays $1,741 for a full coverage policy on a 2019 Honda Civic, based on quoted annual premiums.
-Non-vehicle factors that also can affect the cost of car insurance for a Honda Civic include your state, age, credit score, claim history and driving record.
-Additionally, every car insurance company charges a different rate for the same make and model.
-Below are some of the factors that impact Honda Civic insurance costs:
+Non-vehicle factors that also can affect the cost of car insurance for a Honda Civic include your state, age, credit score, claim history and driving record, depending on your state’s insurance regulations.
+Additionally, every car insurance provider charges a different rate for the same make and model.
+Below are some of the factors that impact car insurance costs for a Honda Civic:

 - Crash rate stats: The Honda Civic has a reputation for being a very safe vehicle.
 The 2021 model earned the “top safety pick” badge from the Insurance Institute for Highway Safety (IIHS).
 It has good crash ratings for most injury measures and has superior crash prevention ratings.